Ted Sarandos: Netflix (1999–present)

-After meeting Netflix CEO Reed Hastings in 1999, Sarandos joined Netflix in 2000.
+In 1999, an article came out regarding Sarandos' success, which caught the attention of Netflix CEO Reed Hastings.
+"I did a deal with Warner Bros. and with Sony to do revenue sharing on DVD, which was an unheard-of thing at the time," Sarandos said.
+"Reed saw the article and said, 'Oh, this is what we need.'"
+After meeting with Hastings in 1999, Sarandos joined Netflix in 2000.
 He serves as its co-chief executive officer.
 Before that, he was the company's chief content officer, overseeing Netflix's original programming and entertainment efforts.

 Sarandos was responsible for initiating the first round of original programming at Netflix, starting with Lilyhammer, and then continuing with the breakout David Fincher series starring Kevin Spacey, House of Cards.
-Beginning with House of Cards, which was bought for $100 million in a March 2011 deal, Sarandos created the model where Netflix purchases multiple seasons of shows without pilot orders.
+Beginning with House of Cards, which was bought for $100 million in a March 2011 deal, Sarandos created Netflix's model of purchasing multiple seasons of shows without pilot orders.
 Sarandos sees the focus as being on subscriber growth as a reflection of revenue health over ratings.
-This has since changed as Netflix has recently decided to initiate an Ad-Supported model which allows the users to pay a lower price but have advertisements on their site.
+This has since changed, when Netflix decided to initiate an Ad-Supported model, which allows users to pay a lower price but have to view advertisements on their account.

+Sarandos was also instrumental in Netflix going the route of dropping all of a season's episodes at once, calling it "a super-practical decision".
+He explained that Netflix had been seeing its users' viewing habits, saying people watched a varied number of episodes but that "nobody watched one."
+This all-at-once choice made front-page news in The New York Times, with an article titled, "New Way to Deliver a Drama: All 13 Episodes in One Sitting."
+Following the successful release of House of Cards, Sarandos expanded upon the way Netflix would release shows, saying, "It was not meant to be the template.
+It was just, Let’s see how people watch it."
+During a session at the 2015 Aspen Ideas Festival, Sarandos referred to the new program schedule as “The New Golden Age of Television.”